amiram/es-test/README.md

 2. Ubuntu ends with around 3 errors per hour when using elasticsearch.js without changing the default timeout which is 3000.
 With request, some requests takes around 5500ms.

 ### Conclusion: With ubuntu you must increase the request timout to more than 5000 ms.

+This is verified in production where we have many alpine and ubuntu containers, and with 5000ms timeout the ubuntu containers have errors few times per hour.